Michelle DaSilva

 Clear scope definition prevented the initiative from expanding beyond what the team could meaningfully deliver.

-Building on discovery insights from previous teams avoided duplicating earlier work and accelerated alignment.
+Building on prior discovery insights avoided duplicating earlier work and accelerated alignment.

 Design Thinking activities — co-creation, service blueprinting — created alignment artifacts that outlasted the sessions.

-80/20 — knowing when to stop 'digging' and move to synthesis kept momentum without sacrificing quality.
+80/20 discipline — knowing when to stop digging and move to synthesis kept momentum without sacrificing quality.

 If We Had a Magic Wand